aneeshsharma/DiscordAudioShare-Linux/README.md

 works by routing your application audio and your mic input into a single audio source, which is then used by discord as the input device.

+In order to know the pulseaudio name for you devices, try checking the input and output names used on discord.
+They will be similiar to the ones in pulseaudio.

 **NOTE:** This only works on the Discord Client.

 ## Installation